 Given the great results, the procedure was absolutely worth it fo me.

 Again, every patient is different and will experience a different recovery.
 I’m a non-smoker, in relatively good shape with a BMI of 20, and have no prior surgical history.
 I also don’t take any prescription drugs.
 In other words I’m the kind of patient a surgeon loves to see, ensuring a fairly easy and routine recovery.
 Your recovery might be similar or it might take longer, depending on your specific risk factors.

 One tip for you: If you do decide to have eyelid surgery, a brow lift, or even a face or neck lift done at NuBody Concepts, make sure you schedule an appointment with their aesthetician Diane well in advance of your procedure.
 She is fantastic when it comes to skincare and scar treatments and will make sure you have all the right ointments to promote healing.
 This includes preparing your skin before the procedure with the Alastin skin nectar.
 You will be amazed how great your skin feels and how fast your scars fade when you use the proper skincare regimen – and you will get great joy out of seeing the new shape of your eyes every day you look into the mirror!

 This concludes this eye surgery series.
-If you have any questions about eyelid or brow lift surgery at NuBody Concepts, please contact us or directly schedule a consultation with Dr. John Rosdeutscher in Nashville or Dr. Marc Peters in Memphis.
+If you have any questions about eyelid or brow lift surgery at NuBody Concepts, please contact us or use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.